What is a Hybrid Event or Hybrid Conference?

 Here are our top 5 picks for the best hybrid event platform (in alphabetical order):

-- Communique Conferencing offers options for both a customized 3D or simpler 2D experience that your attendees will love.
-Participants can visit virtual booths, engage with reps, network and participate in interactive live or simulive sessions.
+- Communique Conferencing offers an engagement rich virtual and hybrid event platform powered by A.I..
+The technology delivers Netflix style networking matching and content suggestions based on the users profile and activities during the event.
+Participants can visit virtual booths, schedule appointments and engage with reps, network with other attendees, and participate in interactive sessions.
 The 3D environment is incredibly realistic and mirror what you would experience at an in-person trade show.
 The platform also comes with audience engagement tools like polling and live Q&A’s.
-The platform scales to 100,000+ concurrent attendees to support larger-scale events.
-Finally, the company provides a dedicated project manager, Webinar manager and live day support team.
+The hybrid conference platform scales to 100,000+ concurrent attendees and is ISO 27001 certified for data security compliance.
+Finally, the company provides a dedicated project manager, Webinar manager and a dedicated live day support team to assist attendees, presenters and the organizer.

 - Intrado is a platform built for enterprise organizations.
 Almost everything on the event platform is customizable, which is great if branding is important.What’s great about Intrado is that after your virtual event, the platform remains accessible for several months.
 Setting up your virtual event takes a heap of effort, so being able to get value out of the work you put in for many months is a great benefit.With Intrado, you have extensive sponsorship capabilities.
 Sponsors can customize their virtual event booth and there is live chat functionality.